atomvm/AtomVM/doc/src/programmers-guide.md

     Binary = ...
     {Term, _Used} = erlang:binary_to_term(Binary, [used]),

 By default, AtomVM will encode all atoms using UTF-8 encoding.
 This encoding is the default encoding for OTP-26 and later releases.
-If you would like to use the legacy Latin1 encoding for atoms that do not contain UTF-8 extended characters, provide the `{minor_version, 1}` to the `erlang:term_to_binary/2` function.
-For example:

-    %% erlang
-    Term = ...
-    Binary = erlang:term_to_binary(Term, [{minor_version, 1}]),

 For more information about Erlang external term format, consult the [Erlang Documentation](https://www.erlang.org/doc/apps/erts/erl_ext_dist.html)